Thyme is an aromatic perennial from the labiate or lipped family. It is similar to wild thyme, but its smell is stronger.

 The flowers last about three weeks.
 The nectar they provide is better when it rains during this period and there is little to no wind.

-Thyme is a low-growing shrub reaching only 10 to 30 centimetres.
+Thyme is a low-growing shrub reaching only 10 to 30 centimeters.
 The branches of the compact bush are covered with smooth, whitish-green, narrow leaves that are rounded on the edges.

 The flowers are pink and on rare occasions white, and can be found at the end of the branches in a globular formation.
 The corolla has two lips as well as the calyx.